jpastuszek/httpimagestore/README.md

 #### API endpoint

-This statement allows to configure single API endpoint and related operations that will be performed when matching request comes in to be handled.
+This group of statements allows to configure single API endpoint.
-Defined endpoints will be evaluated in order until one is matched.

 Each endpoint can have one or more operation defined that will be performed on request matching that endpoint.

+Endpoints will be evaluated in order of definition until one is matched.

-Statement should start with one of the following HTTP verbs in lowercase: `get`, `post`, `put`, `delete`, followed by list of URL section matchers:
+Statement should start with one of the following HTTP verbs in lowercase: `get`, `post`, `put`, `delete`, followed by list of URI component matchers:

-* `string` - literal string will match that string in URL section
+* `string` - character string will match whole URI component in that position
-* `:symbol` - symbol beginning with `:` will match any URL section and will store matched string in variable named as symbol; this variable can then be used to build path, thumbnail parameters or any other places where variables are expanded
+* `:symbol` - string beginning with `:` will match any URI component in that position and will store matched component string in variable named as symbol; this variable can then be used to build path, thumbnail parameters or in any other places where variables are expanded
-* `:symbol?` - symbol beginning with `:`  and followed with `?` will be optionally matched; request URL may not contain this section to be matched for this endpoint to be evaluated
+* `:symbol?` - string beginning with `:`  and followed with `?` will be optionally matched; request URI may not contain component in this location (usually at the end of URI) to be matched for this endpoint to be evaluated
-* `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URL section
+* `:symbol/regexp/` - in this format symbol will be matched only if `/` surrounded [regular expression](http://rubular.com) matches the URI section

+Note that any remaining URI are is stored in `path` variable.

 Example: